 3. Technology Use

 Don’t sit too close to your screen, and instead increase the font size.
-If you’re using your phone at night, some smartphones have a new feature that it supposed to be easier to see and less harmful in the dark.
+If you’re using your phone at night, some smartphones have a new feature that it supposed to be easier to see and less harmful to the eyes in the dark.

 Digital technology emits a harmful blue light that can cause long-term health consequences.
 But, digital technology is a part of most everyone’s daily life, so there needs to be a balance drawn.
 Knowing the effects of blue light and how to reduce them is essential in our digital technologically driven society.